nicholaswilde/recipes/docs/desserts/pie/lemon-pie.md

 Cool the pie on a rack for 30 minutes.
 Place in the refrigerator until set, at least 1 hour and up to 3 days.

+## :pencil: Instructions - Whipped Cream

 ### Step 6

-Just before serving, make the whipped cream topping: In a medium bowl, with a handheld electric mixer, beat the heavy cream, sugar, and vanilla on high speed until fluffy and the cream holds a soft peak when you pull the beater out of the bowl.
+In a medium bowl, with a handheld electric mixer, beat the heavy cream, sugar, and vanilla on high speed until fluffy and the cream holds a soft peak when you pull the beater out of the bowl.

 ### Step 7